Kotlin/KEEP/proposals/enum-entries.md

 ### Developers familiarity with `values`

 The second risk is the education disturbance and a new name for developers to get familiar with — `entries`, opposed to already well-known `values`.
-It is mitigated by indefinitely long [soft decommision](#decommission-of-enumvalues) instead of a regular deprecation cycle, as well as by our learning materials, official recommendations and overall adoption over official tools and libraries.
+It is mitigated by indefinitely long [soft decommission](#decommission-of-enumvalues) instead of a regular deprecation cycle, as well as by our learning materials, official recommendations and overall adoption over official tools and libraries.

 ## Collateral changes